Paralegal Certificate Program Requirements 1

 Apply using our online Certification Application Form.

-To register for courses, go to Course Search & Registration and search under the subject "Paralegal Studies".
+To register for courses, go to Course Search & Registration and search under the Department "Paralegal Studies".